 Materials: Hair Control handout

-1. Facilitator asks students, “Do you know anyone who has lost hair?”
+1. Ask students, “Do you know anyone who has lost hair?”

 a.
-Facilitator can prompt students by asking, “Maybe your dad?
+Prompt students by asking, “Maybe your dad?
 Or your grandfather?
 An uncle?”

-2. Facilitator asks, “Why do you think they lost their hair?”
+2. Ask, “Why do you think they lost their hair?”

-3. Facilitator then asks, “Do women lose their hair?” and allows students to respond.
-Then Facilitator asks, “Do children lose their hair?” and allows students to respond.
+3. Ask, “Do women lose their hair?” and allows students to respond.
+Then ask, “Do children lose their hair?” and allows students to respond.

 b.
-If students respond “no” to the questions, Facilitator can say, “Well what if I told you they did lose hair?
+If students respond “no” to the questions, say, “Well what if I told you they did lose hair?
 And it’s actually more common than you think.”

-4. Facilitator explains, “We all lose hair.
+4. Explain, “We all lose hair.
 Every day we lose 50-100 strands.
 Men, women, and children can all lose their hair.
 Even though it may be common at certain ages to lose a lot of hair, people can lose hair at any age for different reasons.”

-5. Facilitator passes out Hair Control handout and explains:
+5. Pass out Hair Control handout and explains:

 a.
 Here are some reasons people lose their hair.
 Some are completely out of our control—it happens without any help from us and we can’t prevent it—and others are within our control—we affect whether or not we lose hair.
 Some causes for hair loss can be both within our control and out of our control depending on where you live and what your life is like.